NewYaroslav/obfy/README.md

 ##### Behind the scenes of the implementation of the variable wrapping

-In case of not building the code in debugging mode, the macro `V` expands to the following C++ nightmare:
+In case of not building the code in debugging mode, the macro `OBFY_V` expands to the following C++ nightmare:

 ```cpp
 #define OBFY_MAX_BOGUS_IMPLEMENTATIONS 3